Summer Rain Gladiolus A-Z

 Gladiolus parvulus, Rachel Saunders

 Gladiolus permeabilis D.Delaroche grows on shale slopes in renosterveld from Caledon east through southern Africa and to Zimbabwe.
-In the Cape province it blooms late winter into spring.
-Usually 20 to 30 cm tall, but can be up to 50 cm, it has flat narrow leaves with a prominent midrib and mauve to dull purple or cream flowers with yellowish makings.
+In the Cape province it blooms late winter into spring, usually growing 20-30 cm tall, but can be seen up to 50 cm.
+Plant has flat narrow leaves with a prominent midrib and mauve to dull purple or cream flowers with yellowish makings.
 Flowers are usually intensely fragrant.
 The first photo was taken by Cameron McMaster in the Overberg and the second by Bob Rutemoeller in the Bontebok National Park.
 The last photo below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok

 Gladiolus permeabilis, Cameron McMasterGladiolus permeabilis, Bontebok, Bob RutemoellerGladiolus permeabilis, Jan and Anne Lise Schutte-Vlok